 After replacing the battery, unlock the door with the key in the driver's door lock.
 The radio remote control will be synchronised when you switch on the ignition.

 Memorised settings

-When locking the vehicle the last settings are automatically saved specifically for the key being used:
+Whenever the vehicle is locked, the following settings are automatically remembered by the key being used:

 - Electronic climate control,

 - Info-Display,

 - Infotainment system,

 - Instrument panel illumination.